 Veterinary Nursing Assistant

-In addition to this, you’ll aid in the general upkeep of a veterinary practice, sterilising equipment and performing administrative tasks.
-As well as educating owners on effective animal care for their pets.
+In addition to this, you’ll aid in the general upkeep of a veterinary practice, sterilising equipment and performing administrative tasks as well as educating owners on effective animal care for their pets.

-To become a fully qualified veterinary nursing assistant you need to complete the relevant level 2 Diploma.
+To become a fully qualified Veterinary Nursing Assistant you need to complete the relevant Level 2 Diploma.
 This is a regulated RQF qualification that is held in high regard by potential employers.

-Should you wish to advance your career then you have solid foundations to build on to become a veterinary nurse.
+Should you wish to advance your career then you have solid foundations to build on to become a Veterinary Nurse.

-You’ll also be able to inform your clients on how to properly manage their dog in-between sessions.
-And analyse the dog for any signs of infection or disease that you may need to notify the owner of.
+You’ll also be able to inform your clients on how to properly manage their dog in-between sessions and analyse the dog for any signs of infection or disease that you may need to notify the owner of.

 Dog grooming requires a lot of discipline and understanding of techniques to execute them properly.
-A course in dog grooming gives you the knowledge you need to skilfully operate as a dog groomer.
+A course in dog grooming gives you the knowledge you need to skilfully operate as a Dog Groomer.

-You’ll develop your expertise and learn about the different cuts suitable for each breed.
-As well as the health and safety and animal legislation you need to adhere to when opening your own business.
+You’ll develop your expertise and learn about the different cuts suitable for each breed, as well as the health and safety and animal legislation you need to adhere to when opening your own business.

 Whatever path you decide to take, learndirect can help you reach your goals.

 learndirect is one of the UK’s leading online learning providers.
 We offer a broad range of veterinary science and animal care courses.
-Some courses are completely online, and others have practical elements as well.
+Some courses are completely online and others have practical elements as well.

-All our courses also have flexible payment options to help spread the cost.
-As well as a dedicated tutor that provides expert knowledge on animal care and supports you where needed.
+All our courses also have flexible payment options to help spread the cost, as well as a dedicated tutor that provides expert knowledge on animal care and supports you where needed.

 Learn more on how to prepare for your distance learning journey by reading our blogs here.
 If you’re ready to get back into education, get in touch with one of our advisors online or give our team a call on 01202 006 464.
 Alternatively, browse our animal courses below.